|

 the Russian Sailor' where they feature to fine effect.
 Noel points

 out that the song itself is a hornpipe tempo.
-They bring their services
+They bring their

-out.
+points out.

 They enthuse about the experience of recording the album and about

 the tour which preceeded it.
-Noel explains that Christy's idea for
+Noel explains that Christy's idea

 When it came to recording their own album, Noel and Tony adopted